datacentricdesign/iob22/assignments/05-covid-dashboard/step2.md

 #### HTTP Request Python Syntax

 Switching to the Python syntax, we use the function `get` from the module `requests` to make an HTTP request with the method GET.
 Same would apply for a POST request with the function post().
 Then, `get()` takes a parameter `URL`: where is the resource located?
 Here we use the URL that we typed in the web broswer in the previous step.
 When store the result of `get()` in response: What comes back from the web service.
-The HTTP response include a property `status_code` which contains the HTTP status of the request.
-As discussed above, we check for the status `200`,meaning that the request would be successful.
-Otherwise, we use the `else` to run the errorAction.
+The HTTP response includes a property `status_code` which contains the HTTP status of the request.
+As discussed above, we check for the status `200`, meaning that the request would be successful.
+Otherwise, we use the `else` to run the `errorAction`.

 ```python
 from requests import get